Kong/docs.konghq.com/app/_hub/kong-inc/zipkin/index.md

     - name: static_tags
       required: false
       default: []
-      value_in_examples: [ { name: "color", value: "red" } ]
+      value_in_examples:
+      datatype: array of string tags
       description: |
         The tags specified on this property will be added to the generated request traces.
+For example:
+        `[ { "name": "color", "value": "red" } ]`.

 ---